Brent Boyd

-Brent Boyd is a former American football offensive guard and an advocate for retired football players.
+Brent Boyd (born March 23, 1957) is an American former professional football player who was an offensive guard and an advocate for retired football players.
 He is considered by many to be the "father" of the concussion awareness issue due to his three US Congressional testimonies and media crusade to fight for proper treatment of NFL retirees, their wives and families, and all people who suffer from traumatic brain injuries.

 Biography

-Boyd played college football at the University of California, Los Angeles.
+Boyd played football scholastically at Lowell High School in Whittier, California and collegiately at the University of California, Los Angeles.
 He graduated with Honors in 1980.
 He was accepted into law school but chose the NFL instead.
-The Minnesota Vikings selected him in the third round of the 1980 NFL Draft.
+The Minnesota Vikings selected him in the third round of the 1980 NFL draft.
 He played for the Vikings through the 1986 season.

-In his rookie year 1980, Brent earned First-team NFL ALL-ROOKIE team, but his path to stardom was sidetracked when he blew his knee out the next year 1981.
+In his rookie year 1980, Boyd earned First-team NFL All-Rookie team, but his path to stardom was sidetracked when he blew his knee out the next year 1981.
 He fought through this injury anyway and played seven seasons.